Distance Functions and Generalized Means: Duality and Taxonomy: Utility Based Distance Function and Generalized Means

 By construction it is implicitly assumed that $z\in T$ to ensure a feasibility condition.
 This is a useful assumption to establish the main results of the paper.
 In the following, for all finite subsets $A$, $|A|$ stand for the cardinality of $A$.

 The F\"are-Lovell efficiency measure \cite{fl78} emerged from a debate on axiomatic properties of radial efficiency measures.
-This function $E_{FL}:\Real^m_-\backslash\{0\}\times\Real_+^n \longrightarrow\Real_+\cup\{\infty\}$ is defined for all $z:=(x,y)\in T$ as follows:
+This function $\mathrm{E}_{\mathrm{FL}}:\Real^m_-\backslash\{0\}\times\Real_+^n \longrightarrow\Real_+\cup\{\infty\}$ is defined for all $z:=(x,y)\in T$ as follows:

 If $z\notin T$ it is defined to be $+\infty$.
-The symbol $\odot$ denotes the Hadamard product (element by element)\footnote{For all $w,z\in \Real^d$, $w\odot z=(w_1z_1,....,w_dz_d)$.} of two vectors, and for all $x\in \Real^n$ the support of $x$ is defined as $I_x=\{i: x_i\not=0\}$ and its cardinal is $m_x$.
+The symbol $\odot$ denotes the Hadamard product (element by element)\footnote{For all $w,z\in \Real^d$, $w\odot z=(w_1z_1,....,w_dz_d)$.} of two vectors, and for all $x\in \Real^n$ the support of $x$ is defined as $ {\mathcal I(x)}=\{i: x_i\not=0\}$ and its cardinal is $| X|$.
 This F\"are-Lovell efficiency measure indicates the minimum average sum of dimension-wise reductions in each input dimension which maintains production of given outputs on the efficient subset of the input set.

 Since the directional distance function fails to characterize the efficient subset, one can define a F\"are-Lovell directional distance function as follows.
-The F\"are-Lovell directional distance function is the map $D_{FL}:\Real^d\times\Real^d_+\longrightarrow \Real_+\ \cup\{-\infty,+\infty\}$ defined for all $z\in T$ as:
+The F\"are-Lovell directional distance function is the map $\mathrm{D}_{\mathrm{FL}}:\Real^d\times\Real^d_+\longrightarrow \Real_+\ \cup\{-\infty,+\infty\}$ defined for all $z\in T$ as:

 If $z\notin T$ then it is defined to be $-\infty$.
-If $z\in T$ and $g=0$, then $D_{FL}(z;g) =+\infty$.
-This approach extends the definition proposed in \cite{bck11} along two directions.
-First it proposes a measure oriented in the full netput space.
-Second it takes into account the cardinality of the set $K_g$.
+If $z\in T$ and $g=0$, then $\mathrm{D}_{\mathrm{FL}}(z;g) =+\infty$. {This approach was introduced in \cite{fw09} in a nonparametric setting.
+It is also closely related to the slack-based measure proposed in \cite{t01} and extends the definition put forward in \cite{bck11} along two dimensions. } First it proposes a measure oriented in the full netput space.
+Second it takes into account the cardinality of the set $ \mathcal G$.
 This is important for some of the results further established in the paper.
-It is noteworthy that if $g=z$ then we retrieve the Russell proportional distance function introduced in \cite{b00}.
 In particular if $g=(x,0)$ then:

-In addition, note that if $g=0$ then $K_g=\emptyset$ and, by construction, $D_{FL}(z;g)=D_{FL}(z;0)=-\infty$.
+In addition, note that if $g=0$ then $ \mathcal G=\emptyset$ and, by construction, $\mathrm{D}_{\mathrm{FL}}(z;g)=\mathrm{D}_{\mathrm{FL}}(z;0)=-\infty$.

 In Figure 3, $z'$ is projected from $z$ in the direction of $g$.
 It is a weakly but not (strongly) efficient point. $z'$ should be pushed to $z^\star$ to reach the efficient subset $\mathcal E(T)$.
 In Figure 4, $x'$ is not an efficient input, while $x^\star$ is efficient.
 It follows that the value of the F\"are-Lovell measure at point $x^\star$ is equal to 1.